aelassas/wexstream/README.md

 <img src="https://wexstream.github.io/content/wexstream-13.png" width="900" />
 </p>

-The user inputs a required title, an optional desctiption and a flag that indicates that the video conference is private or public.
+The user inputs a required title, an optional desctiption and a flag that indicates whether video conference is private or public.
 If the video conference is private, it will be available to its network only.
 Otherwise if the video conference is public, it will be available to everyone.

 Below is the conference page: